sobolevn/heisenbug-2019/README.md

 ### simple.py

 This example is used to illustrate the simplest use-case possible.
-We only have a function with a single statement.
+We only have one function with a single statement.
 This statement will be mutated, our mutation test will catch that.

 ```